By Sarah Worrel

-I’m leaving in the morning.
+I’m leaving in the morning, I told myself.

 I was losing hope the National Guard would come.
 I didn’t know how long I was going to manage on Jolly Ranchers.
 I eyed the snack cakes.
 Maybe if I tried to sleep, I could manage on a bite of snack cake in the morning.
 I had to prepare Sherry for how bad it’d gotten.

 It was clear the city couldn’t handle the growing mobs.
 I was trying to come up with a way to get home when the soft sound of metal scraping on wood broke into my worrying.
 Were they trying to get the door open with some kind of tool?
 I tiptoed behind a cubicle and sat on the floor, resuming my descent into anxiety.
 I held my knees to my chest.
-After too long, they quit.

-Eventually, I stood up and stared outside for the last couple hours of daylight.
+Eventually, I stood up and I stared outside for the last couple hours of daylight.
 Sunset reflected from the upper hotel windows across the street in rows of cotton-candy clouds.
 The sky reminded me of the crayon color cornflower, the same as RJ’s drawing on the refrigerator at home.
 The blue darkened to purple as the light faded.
 A few rooms reflected nothing; broken windows let curtains flap as I lost the sun.

 I woke up and grabbed my purse.
 I’d packed what I could carry the night before.
 I stank.
 Washing in the sink had managed to get me cleaner, but not clean.
 I checked my pill bottle one last time, but it was empty.
 I unblocked the door and walked to the stairs, my shoes clacking on the tile floor.
 I thought about taking them off to avoid being heard by anyone who might be roaming the building, but the place seemed lifeless.
 I didn’t dare stop on any of the other floors to have a look.

 Protestors crowded the street as I blinked in the sunshine and hugged the purse to my side.
 I couldn’t breathe.
-Not protestors: activists.
+Not protestors, activists.
 Breathe.
 I had to get to Sherry and RJ.
 I ran my thumb along the bands on my ring finger and took a deep breath as I stepped into disorder.